shijistar/enum-plus/README.md

 WeekEnum2.Monday; // 'Mon'
 ```

+> If your project uses TypeScript and the version is below 5.0, it is recommended to add the `as const` type assertion to the parameter of the `Enum` method.
+In this way, the enum values will remain their original literal values instead of being converted to `number` or `string`.
+For more details, please refer to [here](#do-i-have-to-upgrade-typescript-to-version-50).

 ### 2. Standard Format (Recommended)

 The standard format includes both a `value` and a `label` for each enum item.
 This is the most commonly used format and is recommended for most cases.
 This format allows you to specify a display name for each enum item, which can be used in UI components.
-For enabling localization support for the `label` field, please refer to the [Localization](#localization) section.
+Please refer to the [Localization](#localization) section for internationalization support.

 ```js
 import { Enum } from 'enum-plus';